Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_04.md

     2. attention can be captured by sth salient
         + 1) and 2) feed on each other

+#### Confirmation Bias

++ we seek information that confirms our beliefs
+    + and avoid information that challenges it
++ age of *confirmation porn*
+    + technologically enhanced confirmation bias through social media

 ####  Socrates' antagonistic relationship to the Sophists